google/WebFundamentals/src/_langs/en/tools/setup/device-testing/device-emulators.markdown

 ---
 layout: article
-title: "Mimic Development Site in Production"
+title: "Types of Device Emulators and Simulators"
-seotitle: "Mimic Development Site in Production using the Chrome DevTools Device Emulator"
+seotitle: "Types of Device Emulators and Simulators"
 description: "Device emulators and simulators let you mimic your development site on a range of devices from your workstation."
-introduction: "Device emulators and simulators let you mimic your development site on a range of devices from your workstation."
+introduction: "Device emulators and simulators let you mimic your development site on a range of devices from your workstation.
+Learn about the different types of device emulators and simulators available."
 authors:
   - megginkearney
 article:
   written_on: 2015-04-14
   updated_on: 2015-04-14
-  order: 4
+  order: 5
 collection: device-testing
 key-takeaways:
   tldr: